draganagroj/recipes/clojure-projekat/README.md

 ##Starting application

-Before starting the application, first import database (execute recipe.sql) in RDBMS MySQL.
+Before starting the application, first connect to MySQL with root user (username = root, password = "") and then import database (execute recipe.sql) in RDBMS MySQL.

-Then, to start application on localhost from command line type the command :
+Finally, to start application on localhost from command line type the command :

       lein ring server